JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 -------------
 SwiftUI is driving me crazy.

-WSL - Windows SubSystem for Linux - It builds a real linux Kernal within windows - from Microsoft - Currently I am using MinGW(cmder).
+WSL - Windows SubSystem for Linux - It builds a real linux Kernel within windows - from Microsoft - Currently I am using MinGW(cmder).
 Seems it is a good option to give WSL a try - Linux is the best system for development.

 7 July, 2020